lalasj/lalasj/README.md

 ### Hi there 👋

-✨ _special_ ✨

-Here are some ideas to get you started:

 - 🌱 I’m currently learning Pascal(Lazarus and Delphi) and Python.
 - 📫 How to reach me: e-mail to lalasj@list.ru